“Prevention is better than cure!”

 This proverb is probably very old, but our compounding pharmacy (Chaparral Pharmacy – Remedy’sRx) believes that it is still very effective.

-In these days, any pharmacy within Calgary or Canada should not only assume reactive role, that is, providing medications, supplements, and services for those who are already sick.
-Pharmacies worldwide – and not only in Calgary – should work with other healthcare professionals and educate people with the state-of-the-art research to provide early prevention against chronic diseases and serious illnesses.
+These days, any pharmacy within Calgary or Canada should not only assume the reactive role, that is, providing medications, supplements, and services for those who are already sick.
+Pharmacies worldwide – and not only in Calgary – should work with other healthcare professionals and educate people with state-of-the-art research to provide early prevention against chronic diseases and serious illnesses.

-Many diseases and illnesses are highly dependent on our genetics and life styles.
-However, by knowing the diseases that we are prone to, their risk factors, then by applying the proper mitigations for each disease, we could be able to decrease the likelihood of those diseases.
+Many diseases and illnesses are highly dependent on our genetics and lifestyles.
+However, by knowing the diseases that we are prone to and their risk factors, then by applying the proper mitigations for each disease, we could be able to decrease the likelihood of those diseases.

 Should we learn about every possible disease/illness under the sun?

 That is why we took the approach of illustrating possible diseases/illnesses based on the area of residence and depending on extensive data provided by the Government of Alberta.

 Our compounding pharmacy has undertaken the mission of improving the health and wellness of all Calgary residents to enable a better future for all of Calgary, and hence Alberta and Canada.